UBC-MDS/dsci_532_group_24/TEAMWORK_CONTRACT.md

 - Junghoo is not available on Fridays 8 am - 4 pm.

-- Eric is generally available in the evening evening, and on Fridays and Saturdays.
+- Eric is generally available in the evening, and on Fridays and Saturdays.